2i2c-org/report-czi-2021/main.md

 We've tried to include a few key measures for each of the major areas of progress below.
 We know they aren't perfect, and in some cases need an overhaul or better mechanisms for measuring.
-You'll see them in "cards" like the following:
+You'll see them in pull-quotes like the following:

-:::{card} Here's a card
+:::{pull-quote}
-And here's some extra information!
+Here's some extra information!
 :::